-Redbarn Farms is a small, family-owned 5 residential lot subdivision of the City of Sedgwick that will preserve the farmstead heritage providing high quality, new moderate income housing opportunities in our small rural community.
+Redbarn Farms is a small, family-owned 5 residential lot subdivision in the City of Sedgwick that will preserve the farmstead heritage providing high quality, new moderate income housing opportunities in our small rural community.

 The City of Sedgwick current population of approximately 1,700 residents is located in the southern part of Harvey County bordering northern Sedgwick County, just a 15 minute drive to Wichita.City of Sedgwick

 Sedgwick takes great pride in its small but excellent K-12 school (USD 439) with 500 students housed on one campus with 38 certified teachers and 21 special education staff members, providing outstanding education and athletic opportunities for our children.Sedgwick Public Schools

 Dean A. Held

 Dean Albert Held was born in rural Sedgwick, and raised on a farm with two younger brothers and an older sister, graduating from Valley Center High School in 1952.
 He attended Wichita University and married Coleen Cox, a farm girl from Sedgwick.
 He bought the farmstead in 1955, where he’s lived ever since, raising two children, his son Dru and daughter Tawn, both of whom graduated from Sedgwick High School.
 Dean also has three grandchildren who grew up going to Sedgwick Grade School before transferring to Seattle.
 Dean started his career as a salesman and, after working for several large companies, gained extensive knowledge and experience in the agriculture field.
 During the early years his wife Coleen worked in local businesses including Leon’s Market, the last grocery store in town, and then the Sedgwick State Bank where she became the well-respected head Cashier until the bank was sold.
 Dean once managed the local movie theater with his friend for a year in the hay days of Sedgwick until it flooded and closed.